Latest update 9/22/2018

 - Apply to entire document or selected story

 - Confirmation to proceed, undo, or skip each change

 - Remove forced line breaks

-- Remove excess at line, paragraph, and story ends
+- Remove excess at end of paragraphs and stories

 - Remove excess spaces

 - Change tabs to spaces

 - Remove column/frame/page breaks

 - Fix foot and inch marks